 Japan: Where Tradition Meets The New

-Japan is that country where traditions, ancient traditions, and ways of life go hand in hand with the hustle and bustle of eclectic modern-day lifestyle.
-Japan is easy to recognize with picturesque landscape, bright neon lights, pure white snow-capped mountains, and experiences that make you think of “only in Japan.”
+Japan is a country where ancient traditions and ways of life coexist harmoniously with the hustle and bustle of a modern, eclectic lifestyle.
+Japan is easily recognizable with its picturesque landscape, bright neon lights, pure white snow-capped mountains, and experiences that make you think of “only in Japan.”
 If you want to travel to Japan, you will not be short of a new and unique way to discover the country.
-The Nippon country will always leave you with wanting more.
+The Nippon country will always leave you wanting more.

-In 2019, Japan was one of the most popular tourist destinations and for a perfect reason.
-One of the reasons Japan is so famous is that it is easy to travel the country through public transport and experience amazing restaurants and cultural experiences like tea ceremonies and sumo.
+In 2019, Japan was one of the most popular tourist destinations for a perfect reason.
+One of the reasons Japan is so famous is that it is easy to travel the country through public transportation and experience amazing restaurants and cultural experiences, such as tea ceremonies and sumo.
 Not to mention that the locals are some of the most polite and friendly people in the world.
 Let’s say Japan is on your bucket list by reading it; you can get ideas and inspirations for your next holiday.

 Seasons in Japan

-The seasons in Japan give more to its wonder because at whatever time of the year you want to get to know Japan is fantastic.
+The seasons in Japan add to its wonder because it is fantastic at any time of year.
 For example, the summer in Japan is hot and humid, making it perfect to head inland to the mountains.
 From July to mid-September is the climbing season on Mount Fuji.
 If you want to avoid crowds, you can head north to Hokkaido to experience the flower fields and mountain landscapes.

-Japan is truly amazing during autumn because there are stunning and vibrant, bold vistas of the changing landscapes.
+Japan is truly amazing in autumn because the changing landscapes offer stunning, vibrant, bold vistas.
 Autumn is perfect for those who are nature enthusiasts because the colors and the falling leaves leave you in awe in every corner you turn.

-Winter in Japan is like a fairy tale.
+Winter in Japan is like a fairy tale come to life.
 From December until February is the period when skiers and snowboarders rejoice.
-Winter in Japan is perfect for heading out north and hit the slopes.
+Winter in Japan is perfect for heading out north and hitting the slopes.
 You can visit the snow monkeys at Jigokudani Monkey Park or head to Sapporo in early February for the annual Snow Festival.

-Spring in Japan is the cherry-blossom season, which is in late March to early April, and in early May, there is the Golden Week, which is the peak travel period for Japan.
-During this time of the year, you can expect sights and attractions to be extremely crowded and finding a reasonable accommodation may be hard.
+Spring in Japan is marked by the cherry blossom season, which typically takes place from late March to early April.
+In early May, there is the Golden Week, a peak travel period for Japan.
+During this time of the year, you can expect sights and attractions to be extremely crowded, and finding a reasonable accommodation may be hard.

 Japanese food